Possibilistic inferential models: a review: Eliminating nuisance parameters

 Finally, the ideal cases are those where the relative profile likelihood $R^\text{\sc pr}(Z,\phi)$ is a pivot under $\prob_\theta$ with $g(\theta)=\phi$, since the distributional dependence on the parameters drops out and the computationally challenging supremum on the outside can be omitted.
 The relative profile likelihood is a pivot in some cases, and approximately so in many other cases---thanks to Wilks's theorem---but not always.
 When that supremum can't be ignored, certain adjustments or approximations may be needed.
-Below are two such ``tricks'' to side-step the optimization in \eqref{eq:mpl.pr} that will be used in Section~\ref{S:beyond} below. \begin{itemize} \item One simple and general but often not-so-easy-to-implement strategy for eliminating nuisance parameters is conditioning.
-A familiar example of this is Fisher's exact test, where the p-value is obtained using the conditional distribution of the test statistic, given the observed value of what is a sufficient statistic under the null hypothesis.
+Below are two such ``tricks'' to side-step the optimization in \eqref{eq:mpl.pr} that will be used in Section~\ref{S:beyond} below. \begin{trick} One simple and general strategy for eliminating nuisance parameters is conditioning.
+A familiar example of this is Fisher's exact test, where the p-value is obtained using the conditional distribution of the test statistic, given the observed value of what is a sufficient statistic under the null.
 By definition, the conditional distribution of data given a sufficient statistic doesn't depend on the parameter, hence the nuisance parameter is eliminated.
-The present goal isn't getting a p-value to test a hypothesis, but the relevant computations are similar and, therefore, the same strategy can be employed. \item Strictly speaking, the supremum on the outside of \eqref{eq:mpl.pr} isn't necessary.
-Indeed, the practically-out-of-reach contour defined as
+The present goal isn't getting a p-value to test a hypothesis, but the relevant computations are similar and, therefore, the same strategy can be employed. \end{trick}